gowachin/matreex/vignettes/matreex.md

 #> Starting while loop.
 Maximum t = 300
 #> Simulation ended after time 244
 #> BA stabilized at 45.30 with diff of 0.96 at time 244
-#> Time difference of 1.17 secs
+#> Time difference of 1.09 secs
 ```

-To explain the time limit, above we simulate for 200 (`tlim`) years and
+In the code above, we simulate for 200 years (`tlim`) years and past
-past this time we continue the simulation (see figure A).
-This
+this time we continue the simulation till it reach an equilibrium up to
-simulation will continue until the 300th year (`equil_time`) unless it
+300 years (see figure A).
+After `tlim`, the simulation will continue
+until the population reach an equilibrium up to a maximum of 300 year
+(`equil_time`) .

-reach an equilibrium.
-An equilibrium (in green) is defined as a step for
+The criteria for reaching an equilibrium (in green) is based on
-which the `equil_dist` last steps (in grey) have a BA range below
+computing the range of variation of BA for a moving window of length
+`equil_dist` since the current step (in grey).
+The equilibrium is
+reached if the range of variation within this moving window is less than
 `equil_diff`.
-The steps between `tlim` and `t_equil` are not recorded.

-If `t_equil` is higher than `tlim`, the algorithm will calculate at each
-time step starting at `tlim` the range of basal area over the last
-`equil_dist` steps (see figure B).
-This is why `equil_dist` must not be
-higher than `tlim`.
-The equilibrium is reached at the first timestep for
+The equilibrium is reached at the first timestep for which
-which the basal area range is lower than `equil_diff`.
+the basal area range is lower than `equil_diff`.
+The steps between
+`tlim` and `t_equil` are not recorded.
+The search for the equilibrium
+start at `tlim` over the last `equil_dist` steps (see figure B).
+This is

-If we want to register the full dynamic, we can set `tlim = equil_time`
+why `equil_dist` must not be higher than `tlim`.
+If we want to register
+the full dynamic, we can set `tlim = equil_time` (see figure C). **The
-(see figure C). **The equilibrium is always the last size distribution**
+equilibrium is always the last size distribution** (shown in green in
-(shown in green in figure).
-In this case, the final distribution will be
+figure).
+Note that in this case, the final distribution will be returned
-returned in result twice.
-The `equil_dist` and `equil_diff` parameters
+in the result twice.
+The `equil_dist` and `equil_diff` parameters are
-are not important in this case.
+not important in this case.

 ![](matreex_files/figure-gfm/timeline_explain-1.png)<!-- -->